 Severe injuries require short- and long-term medical solutions, appointments with specialists, rehabilitation and therapy, and considerable time away from work for both the injured and the family members charged with their care.
 Do not allow the insurance company to ignore your complete financial needs by making a financial offer that will not see you through your healing stage.
-We will aggressively pursue the financial settlement you deserve or will take your important case to trial.
+Our Houston truck accident lawyers will aggressively pursue the financial settlement you deserve or will take your important case to trial.

-Call Our Houston, TX Truck Accidents Lawyers For Your Free Consultation Today
+Call Our McAllen & Houston, TX Truck Accidents Lawyers For Your Free Consultation Today

-If you have been hurt in a Houston truck accident, contact our experienced Houston personal injury attorneys at the Nava Law Group today at (713) 766-1461 to schedule a free consultation.
+If you have been hurt in a Houston truck accident, contact our experienced Houston personal injury attorneys at the Nava Law Group, P.C. today at (713)218-2400 to schedule a free consultation.
 We will help you get through this difficult time by holding the negligent party who caused your crash responsible for your financial recovery.